 Option 2 – Splitting Christmas Day

-If you live close to each other and your conflict is at a manageable level then this is a great option for you.
-Splitting Christmas Day sees that one of you has the opportunity to wake up with the children on Christmas Morning and the other will see them to bed on Christmas Night with changeover usually taking place around lunch time.
+If you live close to each other and your conflict is at a manageable level then this may be a great option for your children.
+Splitting Christmas Day means that one of you has the opportunity to wake up with the children on Christmas morning and the other will see them to bed on Christmas night with changeover usually taking place around lunch time.
 For most families this will then be reversed on a year about basis but this doesn’t always occur.
 For example – you may always have a big Christmas lunch/dinner with your family in which case you and your ex may agree that you forgo Christmas morning each year so that your children always get to celebrate this with you.

-We have more detail regarding this in our free e book which is included in our co parenting pack which you can obtain at www.ourchildren.com.au/coparentingpack
+We have more detail regarding this in our free e book which you can find on our homepage.

 For each of you though I wish you all a safe and merry Christmas!